Phorofor/DWM.ForceSwitch/README.md

 I'm not responsible if you end up damaging your Windows installation if you use the batch scripts involved here.
 No guarantees or warranty is applicable.

+# Warnings
+* This does NOT appear to be working in newer versions of Windows (version 1709).
+The registry tweaks such as the console window log on screen and legacy UAC prompt dialog are no longer functioning.
+Your system may freeze while attempting to run the provided scripts.

 # Consequences
 Lots of things will break in Windows 10 with DWM not running, so here's some of those: